nyanmoeaung/demo-app/README.md

 9. php artisan migrate

-If you want to convert tailwind css to bootstrap, please follow below as:
+Note : If you want to convert tailwind css to bootstrap, please follow below as:

 10. composer require nascent-africa/jetstrap --dev

 11. php artisan jetstrap:swap inertia

-If you want to disable notification of laravel mix, please follow as:
+Note : If you want to disable notification of laravel mix, please follow as:

 add in mix.js code line as .disableNotifications() in webpack.mix.js